sameerag/dbsc/DBSCE/Overview.md

 - Device management software (MDM provider) - the device gets registered when the MDM is enrolled.
 - Third-party software vendor - the device gets registered according to the vendor rules.

 DBSC(E) aims to support most of these scenarios.
-It does not define the device registration protocol amd is only concerned with the keys generated in a "clean room" state and the management of the generated keys to prove device binding.
+It does not define the device registration protocol and is only concerned with the keys generated in a "clean room" state and the management of the generated keys to prove device binding.

 ### Local Key Helper